Puppet Master: The Littlest Reich: Plot

-The police gather the hotel guests in the lobby, where the Brass Buckle's bartender, "Cuddly Bear," leads a revolt against the authorities and orchestrates an escape into the parking lot.
-There, the guests are attacked by sentient puppets, who slaughter most of the people who fled; Edgar, Ashley, Markowitz, and Doreski flee back inside and survive.
-Based on Edgar's intuition that the puppets are fueled by racist ideology, Markowitz recites a Hanukkah prayer, summoning a puppet to the hotel kitchen; the survivors set upon it an disable it, discovering it to be filled with amethyst.
+The police gather the hotel guests in the lobby, where the hotel's bartender, "Cuddly Bear", leads a revolt against the authorities and orchestrates an escape into the parking lot.
+There, the guests are attacked by sentient puppets, who slaughter most of the people who fled; Edgar, Ashley, Markowitz, Doreski, Howie, and another survivor, Nerissa, flee back inside the hotel.
+Based on Edgar's intuition that the puppets are fueled by racist ideology, Markowitz recites a Hanukkah prayer, summoning a puppet to the hotel kitchen; the survivors set upon it and disable it, discovering it to be filled with amethyst.
 Failing to understand the threat, the survivors split into groups and hide in the hotel.
 Hearing a guest praying in Hebrew, Markowtiz convinces Edgar to help him stage a rescue attempt.
 The plan fails, and Markowitz is killed; as he dies, he suggests that Edgar and Ashley jump into a dumpster below their window, using the detritus inside as padding.
 Nerissa also tries to jump, but dies when she violently hits the side of the dumpster.

-Taking Markowitz's advice, Edgar and Ashley jump to safety; meanwhile, the puppets slaughter the remainder of survivors, including Doreski.
+Taking Markowitz's advice, Edgar and Ashley jump to safety; meanwhile, the puppets slaughter the remainder of the survivors, including Doreski and Howie.
 Edgar intuits that Toulon's mausoleum is integral to the puppet attacks and crashes his truck into it.
 The attack disables the puppets but results in Toulon's corpse reanimating as a zombie, which attacks and kills Ashley before wandering into the wilderness.